Blog · Review Essay · Last reviewed June 23, 2026

 R.U.R., short for Rossum's Universal Robots, was written in 1920 by Czech writer Karel Capek, premiered in Prague in 1921, and reached New York in 1922.
 Penguin Classics describes the play as the work that popularized the word robot.
 Its edition, translated by Claudia Novack with an introduction by Ivan Klima, was published in 2004 at 112 pages.
 Project Gutenberg's record presents an English public-domain text translated by Nigel Playfair and Paul Selver, with the subtitle A Fantastic Melodrama in Three Acts and an Epilogue.

 The robots are not metal machines.
 They are synthetic organic workers, closer to manufactured people than to the later mechanical robot.
 MIT Press's 2024 volume R.U.R. and the Vision of Artificial Life makes this point explicit: Capek's robots are biological, autonomous, made of synthesized soft matter, and now newly relevant to artificial life, robotics, synthetic biology, and AI.
+The MIT Press Reader also traces the word robot to Czech labor language: serfdom, drudgery, and forced service.
 The old word matters because it did not begin as a neutral name for automation.
-It came through labor, servitude, drudgery, and the dream of creating a worker who could be owned without guilt.
+It came through labor and the dream of creating a worker who could be owned without guilt.

 The premise is simple enough to survive a century.
 Rossum's Universal Robots manufactures artificial workers for global distribution.
 They are efficient, cheap, disciplined, and designed to free human beings from work.
 Their spread reorganizes the world economy, the military, and ordinary expectations.
 Human labor becomes obsolete.
 Human purpose follows it into crisis.
 The robots become indispensable before anyone has developed a moral or political language adequate to what they are.

-This makes R.U.R. a useful bridge between Rise of the Robots, Ghost Work, The Eye of the Master, Alone Together, The Technological Society, and the consent problem around synthetic people.
+This makes R.U.R. a useful bridge between Rise of the Robots, Ghost Work, The Eye of the Master, Automation and the Future of Work, Power and Progress, Alone Together, and the consent problem around synthetic people.
 It is not a clean forecast of today's AI systems.
 It is a sharper thing: a founding myth of artificial labor that still exposes the bargains hidden inside helpful machines.

 Robots Are Workers First